17 Tips a Weight Loss Coach Won’t Tell You for Free

 Brush your teeth earlier

-Drinking ice-cold water can help you burn more calories throughout the day, according to a study published in the Journal of Clinical Endocrinology and Metabolism—up to 490 calories a week!
-Other research shows that drinking water before a meal can help you eat less.
-And because there are so many other health benefits to staying hydrated, it’s a good idea to keep tabs on how much you’re guzzling down.
 Consider buying a reusable water bottle that’s at least 20 fluid ounces.
-“That way you know exactly how much water it holds and you can refill it as many times as your body requires,” says Alix Turoff, MS, RD, CDN, CPT.
+“That way you know exactly how much water it holds and you can refill it as many times as your body requires,” says registered dietitian Alix Turoff, a certified personal trainer.
 And water doesn’t have to be boring.
 “Jazz it up by adding fresh lemon, cucumber, mint, or any other fruit or veggie.
 Not only does it make the water taste more interesting, but when you take the time to do something ‘special,’ you’re more likely to drink the water.”
-Here are some other things that happen to your body when you drink enough water.

 “In a perfect world, you’d be able to plan each meal to ensure that you stay on track,” says Allison Tibbs, a San Francisco-based personal trainer and healthy lifestyle coach.
 “However, life happens.”
 She explains that if you know that you’re going out for apps and drinks tomorrow night, make sure that your breakfast, snacks, and lunches for that day and the day after are extra healthy.
 “This way, you won’t have to worry too much about your evening festivities,” she adds.
 “If you’re doing your best to eat on track most of the time, one night out won’t sabotage your hard work.”